-This is part 2 of the pokerqt series, where I do poker-related things because I like a girl who do.
+This is part 2 of the pokeqt series, where I do poker-related things because I liked a girl who do.

 - How [not] to run a Monte Carlo simulation